-The Local Academy Committee will only keep a waiting list for Reception, Year 7 and Sixth Form entries until the end of the autumn term (31 December) of each school year of application.
+The local authority in partnership with each academy will only keep a waiting list for Reception and Year 7 until the end of the autumn term (31 December) of each school year of application.

 Diverse Academies does not operate a waiting list for any other year group.
 Following the closure of the waiting list, repeat or new applications will be dealt with as and when received.